The estate is located in the municipality of Cantenac Margaux

 in the Médoc

 (Haut-Médoc, Bordeaux).
-The origin lies in the old one Benedictine
+The origin is in the old Benedictine

-from Vertheuil.
-Here, in the 16th century, the monks laid out a vineyard for their own needs.
-Later, the wine was marketed as "Le Prieur de Cantenac".
-In the Bordeaux Classification 1855
+by Vertheuil.
+The monks first planted a vineyard here for their own needs in the 16th century.
+The wine was later marketed as "Le Prieur de Cantenac".
+In the Bordeaux classification 1855

 the estate received fourth place (Quatrième Cru Classé).
 After numerous owners it came through phylloxera